shellymutu-grigg/Selenium_WebDriver_with_Java_Sect34-Sect36_Core_Java/README.md

 	- default // If access modifier is not specified then the method is accessable ONLY within the package.
 Will not be able to access functionality even if package is imported

+	Lesson 307:
+	- private // Access modifier means that cannot access method or variable outside of the class
+	- protected // Access modifier means that variable or method are only accessable by child classes in external packages.
+Classes of same package able to access.